tauri-apps/tao/.changes/macos-menus-appname.md

 ---
-"tao": minor
+"tao": patch
 ---

-Add the application name to the "Quit" and "Hide" native menu items.
+Add the application name to the "Quit" and "Hide" native menu items on macOS.